lutzfischer/xiFDR/README.md

 The second, "FDR settings", performs the actual FDR calculation at the desired error level.

 The "Results" tab shows a summary of the FDR calculation.
 It also allows the user to save FDR-filtered crosslinking MS results in .csv or [HUPO-compliant mzIdentML 1.2.0 format](https://www.psidev.info/mzidentml#mzid12) for deposition in databases.
-The output can also be directly uploaded to [xiView.org](https://xiview.org/xiNET_website/index.php) for spectral analysis, network visualization and mapping to structures.

 There is then a tab displaying a log of the FDR calculation and an "about" tab with software information.